LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 Next, create an [HTML template](../../application/widgets/headline-widget/default.theme/headline-widget.html) for your new widget.
 Corresponding to the widget features, the template consists of an HTML element for the actual headline, followed by a paragraph for the intro text.
+The HTML template is located within the `default.theme` sub-folder of the widget, and is named after the widget itself (`headline-widget.html`).

 ```html
 <h2 class="headline-html-text"></h2>